 Lady Bird’s head is truly in the clouds, where it belongs at her age.
 Her endless list of ambitious constantly being swatted away by dismissive, mature hands.
 A yearning to leave a hometown she believes she’s outgrown consumes her, only to find the mundane can be comforting and home is more than simple geography.
 There’s an honest, pure quality to Ronan’s performance.
 From her DIY hair dye job and scattering of imperfections across her cheeks to her lovable warmth despite her naivety.

 With a neutral colour palette, Sam Levy’s cinematography moulds the film into a photo album or a hazy summer memory.
 Along with a helping of period pop songs capturing the 2002 setting, the film will transport a generation to familiar territory, thankfully without heavy-handed nostalgia.

 On double duty as writer-director, Gerwig describes Lady Bird as semi-autobiographical, which is evident through the sheer authenticity that cascades throughout.
 The film is another welcome addition to a recent surge of incredibly relatable coming-of-age movies directed and led by women.
 From Andrea Arnold’s American Honey which chronicled out of reach dreams.
 To Kelly Fremon Craig’s bittersweet account of growing pains in The Edge of Seventeen and even Julia Ducournau’s blood-soaked depiction of sexual discovery in Raw.
 While dealing with universal themes, it’s quietly satisfying viewing an accurate portrayal of adolescence turmoil from a female perspective.

-A polished yet grounded debut, Lady Bird signals a promising film-maker in Gerwig, with magnificent performances from her leading ladies Ronan and Metcalf.
+A polished yet grounded debut, Lady Bird signals a promising film-maker in Greta Gerwig, with magnificent performances from her leading ladies Saoirse Ronan and Laurie Metcalf.